 - Transactions and Impulsions Exhibition, Arctic Art Summit 2019, University Art Galleries, Rovaniemi 5.6.-15.6.2019.

 - Arts in Arctic: Contemporary and historical perspectives book will be released in the Arctic Art Summit in June 2019.

 - Symposium & Exhibition Relate North 2019: Tradition and Innovation in Art and Design Education, will be held in Syktyvkar, Komi Republic of Russia 11-14 November, 2019 CALL is OPEN until 30 May, 2019.

 Relate North: Collboration in Art and Design Education book will be released in December 2019

 - RELATE NORTH 2018: Collaborative Art, Design and Education symposium and exhibition, Nord University, Nesna campus, Norway.
 November 2018

 - New book Jokela, T. & Coutts, G. (Eds.)
-RELATE NORTH: Practicing Places will publish in December 2018
+RELATE NORTH: Art and Design for Education and Sustainability published in December 2018.

 - Participatory Art Intensive Course for Master students, Nesna, Norway November 2018.
-The Course will be arranged concurrent with the RELATE NORTH 2018 symposium
+The Course arranged concurrent with the RELATE NORTH 2018 symposium.

-- Winter art and architecture intensive course for MA students, Kittilä, Finland.
-In collaboration with University of Lapland, Hokkaido University and ASAD partners
+- Winter art and architecture intensive course for MA students, Kittilä, Finland, November 2018.
+In collaboration with University of Lapland, Hokkaido University and ASAD partners.